roscoevanderboom/Blockem/README.md

 # Animal-Farm
 Another project to practice Javascript.
+I managed to get the main functionality of the game working.
+Now I offer it to the community and anyone is welcome to clone, fork or improve the project in any way they wish.

 <h3>About the Game</h3>